Biofuel: Biodiesel

+In many European countries, a 5% biodiesel blend is widely used and is available at thousands of gas stations.
 In France, biodiesel is incorporated at a rate of 8% in the fuel used by all French diesel vehicles.
 Avril Group produces under the brand Diester, a fifth of 11 million tons of biodiesel consumed annually by the European Union.
 It is the leading European producer of biodiesel.

 Green diesel

-Green diesel is produced through hydrocracking biological oil feedstocks, such as vegetable oils and animal fats.
-Hydrocracking is a refinery method that uses elevated temperatures and pressure in the presence of a catalyst to break down larger molecules, such as those found in vegetable oils, into shorter hydrocarbon chains used in diesel engines.
-It may also be called renewable diesel, hydrotreated vegetable oil (HVO fuel) or hydrogen-derived renewable diesel.
+Green diesel can be produced from a combination of biochemical and thermochemical processes.
+Conventional green diesel is produced through hydroprocessing biological oil feedstocks, such as vegetable oils and animal fats.
+Recently, it is produced using series of thermochemical processes such as pyrolysis and hydroprocessing.
+In the thermochemical route, syngas produced from gasification, bio-oil produced from pyrolysis or biocrude produced from hydrothermal liquefaction is upgraded to green diesel using hydroprocessing.
+Hydroprocessing is the process of using hydrogen to reform a molecular structure.
+For example, hydrocracking which is a widely used hydroprocessing technique in refineries is used at elevated temperatures and pressure in the presence of a catalyst to break down larger molecules, such as those found in vegetable oils, into shorter hydrocarbon chains used in diesel engines.
+Green diesel may also be called renewable diesel, drop-in biodiesel, hydrotreated vegetable oil (HVO fuel) or hydrogen-derived renewable diesel.
 Unlike biodiesel, green diesel has exactly the same chemical properties as petroleum-based diesel.
 It does not require new engines, pipelines or infrastructure to distribute and use, but has not been produced at a cost that is competitive with petroleum.
 Gasoline versions are also being developed.
 Green diesel is being developed in Louisiana and Singapore by ConocoPhillips, Neste Oil, Valero, Dynamic Fuels, and Honeywell UOP as well as Preem in Gothenburg, Sweden, creating what is known as Evolution Diesel.